Klaus Döring: Life and work

 Döring studied Classical philology, philosophy and musicology at the Universities of Kiel, Würzburg, Hamburg and Freiburg from 1957 to 1964.
 In 1964 he took the first state examination in Greek and Latin.
 From 1966, he worked at the University of Freiburg, initially in an assistant position.
 After he received his doctorate in 1970, he became an Academic Assistant.
 In 1976 he achieved his habilitation in classical philology at Freiburg.
 From 1978 to 1980 he completed a clerkship at the South Baden higher education authority.
 In 1980 he was appointed to the academic council of the University of Freiburg.

 In 1981, Döring became Professor of Classical Philology (Greek) at the University of Bamberg.
 In 2003 he retired.

-Döring's research focus was ancient Greek philology and its contemporary reception.
+Döring's research focus was ancient Greek philosophy and its contemporary reception.
 He focused on the various philosophical schools and movements (Sophism, Socrates, the Socratics, Plato, Cynicism and Stoicism).
 Until 1999 he was editor of the Antike Naturwissenschaft und ihre Rezeption (AKAN) series with Bernard Herzhoff and Georg Wöhrle.